AENykorak/SEG2105_Assignment5/README.md

 * The MainActivity.java file is the code for the operation of the calculator.
 It holds the running and helper methods that allow it to function.
 Any additional features should be implimented here.
 * Lastley, the AndroidManifest.xml file is what controls the general operation of the app.
 This is where the orientation feature was implimented to function off the sensor within the phone.

+### Umple Files
+An Umple file has been included in the repository and can be used at http://cruise.eecs.uottawa.ca/umpleonline/.
+It shows the general operation and action sequence of the calculator to get a basic understanding of how each button should interact with the next.

 # MainActivity Javadoc Summary